warpdotdev/docs/features/windows/hotkey-window.md

 ## Troubleshooting Hotkey Window

+### Mac
 If the keybinding doesn't work, check under `System Preferences > Security & Privacy > Accessibility` and tick the checkbox to grant Warp access.

+### Linux
+The hotkey window may appear on the incorrect monitor under certain window sizes.
+For example, with GNOME, if the hotkey window is supposed to show on a monitor having the task bar (GNOME Panel), and the window height is 100%, causing an overlap, the hotkey window may fallback to showing on an external monitor if you have one.
+Try working around this by setting a window height to a lesser percentage, e.g. 90%.